 If you want to know more about Morris dancing (and so you should!) then, of course, we have got a handy page to explain this traditional form of dance just here.

 Radcliffe Square, May Morning 2018 (photo Tim Healey www.maymorning.co.uk)

 If you fancy something a bit more lively after the choir then head to the steps of the Clarendon Building on Broad Street for 6.15am to hear the now-traditional (since 2004!)
 Whirly Band.
 This green-clad gang of Oxford's finest pipers, drummers, fiddlers, squeezebox players and assorted folkies will be welcoming May in with Rough Music that's old as the hills and as fresh as spring.
 Come shake yer bones and remember you're alive!

 Sol Samba will be performing on Magdalen Bridge after the choir have finished singing up in the tower.
 Horns of Plenty will play a set at Queen's Lane.
 The Horns are expected to decamp to Radcliffe Square after that, before finishing with a set in the Vaults and Garden cafe.

 Check out the wonderful www.maymorning.co.uk for a thorough overview of Oxford's May traditions including information about where to find all sorts of musical fun throughout the morning.

 Part of the fun of May Morning can be staying up the night before.
 We've gathered here some of the different events happening around the city so you can start your May Day celebrations the night before the morning after.
-Take a look on the side of the page for a few of our favourites, or alternatively just wander round Port Meadow and find a bonfire, if you don't have a ticket to a ball.
+See the sidebar on the left of the page for all these events collected in one place!

 |When?||Where and what?
 (E = east of Magdalen Bridge, W = west of the bridge)|